ONSdigital/address-index-api/README.md

     * The application.conf of the demo-ui can point to the API on localhost or a deployed copy of the API
     * The application.conf of the server project points to an elastic search endpoint, this can be local or a server

-    To run or test the demo-ui and server together on your local machine Open two command windows running sbt as shown above, one for the API and one for UI Use run 9001 to have the API on port 9001 and run 9000 to have the UI on 9000 (i.e. from the root of the address-index-api project run the following commands : sbt "project address-index-server" "run 9001"
+    To run or test the demo-ui and server together on your local machine:

+    Open two command windows running sbt as shown above, one for the API and one for UI

+    Use run 9001 to have the API on port 9001 and run 9000 to have the UI on 9000 (i.e. from the root of the address-index-api project run the following commands : sbt "project address-index-server" "run 9001"